Pylons/sdexternaledit/docs/index.rst

 ``foo.bar`` when that command is invoked.
 Once you have things working, however, it's a good idea to set it back to ``cleanup_files = 1``.

+You can also choose not to set the ``editor`` value, and let your operating system figure out which editor to use when you click on a pencil icon.
+In practice, this may have undesirable effects if the process invoked by the edit helper returns before the editing session is complete (e.g. if the process invokes another process in the background, then quits).

 Now it's time to get your desktop environment set up so that it knows to launch external editor from your browser when it downloads the file resulting from a click of the pencil icon in the SDI.
 Create a file named ``zopeedit.desktop``